Forensic entomology and the law: Use of repulsive and inflammatory evidence

 One rule that applies very specifically to forensic evidence is that the courts ban inflammatory or repulsive information or photographs.
-This can be especially difficult for entomologists, because photographs of insects feeding on dead bodies tend to be a little controversial, but they can be crucial in making their part of the case clear.
+This can be especially difficult for entomologists because photographs of insects feeding on dead bodies tend to be controversial, but they can be crucial in making their part of the case clear.
 Extreme caution must be used when choosing any photographs of entomological evidence to share with a jury.
 This rule was put into place in order to avoid outraged jurors.
-Emotional responses to this type of evidence has proven to distract jurors from the issue at hand, possibly leading them to make decisions based on irrelevant data.
+Emotional responses to this type of evidence have proven to distract jurors from the issue at hand, possibly leading them to make decisions based on irrelevant data.

 Other important considerations

 Another important factor in creating admissible entomological evidence is creating a clear and consistent chain of custody.
 This means that any samples taken from a body or the scene of the crime in question must have been labeled correctly and the identity of those persons who had access to it must be recorded.
 This record should show the location and custody of the samples at all times – from collection to analysis.
 Typically, an entomologist on the scene will collect their samples and lock them in their scene kit as a way of making sure that no one else has access to them to tamper with the evidence, ensuring that the information gathered in the field is viable in court.
 If an accurate record of custody is not kept, then the presentation of this evidence could provide a reason for appeal.